diegoarielsanchez/e-prescribing-apirest/readme.md

 }
 ```

-## Working with Petclinic in Eclipse/STS
+## Working with eprescribing in Eclipse/STS

 ### prerequisites
 The following items should be installed in your system: